55 Interesting Facts About Oceans

 - Oceans contain 97% of water and 99% of habitable space on earth.
 More than 33% of the human population lives within 100 km of the oceanic coast.
 The ocean also absorbs 50% of CO2 released by fossil fuels.
 (Source)

-- Sound travels nearly 4 times faster underwater (1500 meters/second) than in air (340 meters/second).
+- Sound travels nearly four times faster underwater (1500 meters/second) than in the air (340 meters/second).
 Additionally, sound moves faster in warm water than in cold water.

 - The average depth of oceans around the globe is around 3,688 m (12,100 ft.).

 - Human lungs begin to contract at a depth of 100 feet underwater.
 Professional divers do not go beyond 400 feet under the ocean.

 - Oceans and seas contain nearly 97% of all water on earth.
 The volume of water in oceans is more than 1.3 billion cubic miles.

 - The records for deepest dives are 1,082 ft.
 (332 m) in scuba dive, 6.8 miles (Mariana trench) in vessel dive, and 253 meters in free dive.